DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 ## Grouping by Date

 The example below shows how to group appointments by date and then by resource.
-To group by date, use the `GroupingState`'s `groupByDate` property.
+To group by date, use the `GroupingState`'s `isGroupByDate` property.
 In the following demo, you can change this order by clicking "Group by Date First" above the Scheduler.

 .embedded-demo({ "path": "scheduler-grouping/group-by-dates", "showThemeSelector": true })